The AMD Koduri Cube And Option Plays

-In our last AMD (NYSE:AMD) article, we wrote about how "The End of AMD" was at hand.
+In our last AMD (NYSE:AMD) article, we wrote about how "The End Of AMD" was at hand.
 In this article, we explore that further and shed light on some interesting product developments.
-AMD showed off its "Vega Cube" or "Koduri Cube" (as some have deemed it) during the recent Radeon Instinct Tech briefing (Go to 31:40 min mark for the Cube).
+AMD showed off its "Vega Cube" or "Koduri Cube" (as some have deemed it) during the recent Radeon Instinct tech briefing (Go to 31:40 min mark for the Cube).
 Details so far are very sparse.
-What we do know is that it has "4x GPU and is capable of 100 billion operations per second" (per Mr. Raja Koduri of the Radeon Technologies Group.)
+What we do know is that it has "4x GPU and is capable of 100 billion operations per second" (per Mr. Raja Koduri of the Radeon Technologies Group).
 So far what we have seen is a proof-of-concept prototype.
 While we have very little solid evidence to work with, it shows the company's intent and also shows the direction it might be headed for, which should be cause for concern for Intel (NASDAQ:INTC) and Nvidia (NASDAQ:NVDA).

 (One cube to rule them all) Click to enlarge

-At 4x Vega GPUs per cube, power consumption is going to be high but, given the processing power, this is acceptable.
+At 4x Vega GPUs per cube, power consumption is going to be high, but, given the processing power, this is acceptable.
 We should have more details on Vega GPU power consumption at CES, hopefully.

 Radeon Instinct and Deep Learning